Modelling two-dimensional droplet rebound off deep fluid baths: Repeated bouncing

-\subsection{Repeated Bouncing}
+\section{Repeated bouncing}

+In the previous section we presented a series of results obtainable by the lubrication mediated model and highlighted their general agreement with well validated DNS methods through a parameter study.
+We will now highlight the robustness of the lubrication mediated model through demonstrating sustained bouncing behaviour under the influence of gravity and a vertical oscillation of the bath.
+This justifies the potential of the model to be used within further studies of Faraday pilot-wave models: in particular tunnelling studies \cite{nachbin2017tunneling} use two-dimensional droplets.

-Thus far we have systemically reviewed the results of the lubrication-mediated model of the two-dimensional droplet rebounding off a deep liquid bath when a lubricating air layer is present to permit a transfer of pressure between the droplet and the liquid bath.
-A natural extension to this system is the inclusion of repeated bounces.
-After the initial rebound and detachment, the lubrication layer is `switched off' and the droplet undergoes ballistic motion due to gravity and falls back onto the bath.
-As noted by \cite{couder2005walking}, a way to investigate the bouncing behaviour of droplets is to excite the liquid bath and achieve a sustained periodic behaviour for forcing of sufficient amplitude.
-To ensure sustained bouncing for long time, a sinusoidal forcing is introduced to the system using the functional form $\Gamma \cos(\omega_f t)$, which for sufficiently large $\Gamma$ generates standing waves on the free surface known as Faraday waves.
-The amplitude at which Faraday waves become visible on the surface is called the Faraday threshold, and denoted $\Gamma_F$.
-In order for sustained bouncing behaviour to occur, the bath is instead oscillated close to, but at a value less than this threshold for some $\Gamma < \Gamma_F$.
+Thus far we have reviewed the results of the lubrication-mediated model of the two-dimensional droplet rebounding off a deep liquid bath.
+A natural extension to this system is the inclusion of repeated bounces with the inclusion of other effects.
+With the addition of gravity, after the initial rebound and detachment, the droplet undergoes ballistic motion and falls back onto the bath.
+As noted by Couder \textit{et al} \cite{couder2005walking}, a way to investigate repeated bouncing behaviour of droplets is to vibrate the liquid bath and achieve a sustained periodic behaviour for a vibrational forcing of sufficient amplitude.
+Both gravity and vibrational forcing are straightforward additions to the model and a sinusoidal forcing in the gravity term is introduced with the functional form $G(t) = g(1 - \Gamma \cos(\omega_f t))$.
+For sufficiently large $\Gamma$ such a forcing generates the Faraday instability: growing standing waves on the free surface known as Faraday waves.
+The threshold at which Faraday waves are excited is denoted $\Gamma_F$.
+In order for sustained bouncing behaviour to occur, the bath is instead oscillated close to, but below this threshold, that is, for some $\Gamma < \Gamma_F$.
 In what follows we present the results when such a forcing is introduced to the lubrication-mediated model.

-Following the methodology presented in \cite{milewski2015faraday}, we incorporate the oscillations of the bath inside the forcing terms for the governing equations, meaning that we shift to an oscillating frame of reference.
+Following the methodology presented in Milewski \textit{et al} \cite{milewski2015faraday}, we incorporate the forced oscillations of the bath as an oscillating frame of reference.
 For a given oscillation frequency $\omega_f$ and forcing amplitude $\Gamma$, the equations derived in Section~\ref{sect:Model} for the liquid bath are now given as